Frank-ZhangXin/npod_webapp/src/component/Support/SupportParapraph/P2_SignUp.txt

 To sign up, go to: <https://portal.jdrfnpod.org/signup>

-The following page should show up.
 Please, fill out all the fields.
-This will help the administrative team to identify your project and authorize your access to the portal.
+This will help the administrative team identify your project and authorize your access to the portal.

 1. Choose a username
 2. Enter your university or institution email address